grafana/jsonnet-libs/apache-couchdb-mixin/README.md

 ## Alerts Overview

+- CouchDBUnhealthyCluster: At least one of the nodes in a cluster is reporting the cluster as being unstable.
 - CouchDBHigh4xxResponseCodes: There are a high number of 4xx responses for incoming requests to a node.
 - CouchDBHigh5xxResponseCodes: There are a high number of 5xx responses for incoming requests to a node.
 - CouchDBModerateRequestLatency: There is a moderate level of request latency for a node.